neffo/bing-wallpaper-gnome-extension/README.md

 ## Special Thanks

 I'd like to give a special shout out to those who have [contributed code and translations](https://github.com/neffo/bing-wallpaper-gnome-extension/graphs/contributors) as well as everyone who has reported bugs or provided feedback and suggestions for improvements.

+## License

+This extension is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.